 Although it’s always a bummer when a credit card increases its annual fee, at least we’re seeing some major changes in its credit offerings.
 Whether or not the card will continue to be a good value for you in future years will depend on a few variables: Can you use these credits?
 Would you have spent the money on them anyway?
 Do you find value in Amex’s Global Lounge Collection and will you be using your hotel elite status?

 Consider all of these questions before deciding whether or not to keep the card.
-That being said, these new changes aren’t all bad, especially if you can maximize the $900+ in new annual credits.
+That being said, these new changes aren’t all bad, especially if you can maximize the $1,800+ in annual credits.

 The information regarding The Platinum Card® from American Express Exclusively for Morgan Stanley and the American Express Platinum Card® for Schwab was independently collected by Upgraded Points and not provided nor reviewed by the issuer.